 Some continents look exactly like puzzle pieces that snap together .
 Early map makers suspect once they were all connected.
-In early 20th Century a scientist named Alfred Wegner called this super continent Pangea .
 He thought different chunks of it moves apart, to form like continents we know today.

-That large continent Pangea starts breaking up, 200 Million years ago.
+That large continent Pangea started 200 Million years ago.
 Split of Pangea and Panthalassa resulted the formation of continents as of today.

-Wegner couldn’t explain why Pangea split and how.
+Wegner couldn’t explain why and how the continent Pangea splited.
 It is because similar plants and rocks found the parts which get drifted.
 Ages and types of rock layers matched upto.

 Continental drift have influenced the evolution .
 One of the most prominent example of effect of continental drift on evolution of organisms was the unique primates found in Australia and South Africa.